Sponsored Links

-The Cadillac Lyriq is an electric crossover utility vehicle (CUV), and is the luxury marque’s first all-electric vehicle.
+The Cadillac Lyriq is a battery electric crossover utility vehicle (CUV), and is the luxury marque’s first all-electric vehicle.
 As such, it introduces a new era in luxury, technology and electrification.

 Following the reveal of the Lyriq crossover, General Motors announced plans to introduce a total of four electric Cadillac models by the 2025 calendar year.
 All five models are centered around GM’s Ultium battery platform, which utilizes Ultium Drive technology.